This bucket list item was completed on 13th December 2020 in undisclosed, New Zealand.

 Have you gone BASE jumping?
 Let me know in the comments below.

-Make sure to check back for my next post, which will discuss the lesson learned by completing this item.
+Make sure to read my next post, [#98 Lesson] The Preparation-Fear Correlation, which discusses the lesson learned by completing this item.
 Want to be notified when it is posted?
 Subscribe below.

 Dave has been on a mission, since 2010, to cross off the 100 items on his bucket list.
 The stories of his adventures are complimented by life lessons learned along the way and his travel tips are unique to his experiences.